propsuxtube/google-homepage/README.md

 This is my first project.
 I hope to learn the fundamentals of web development with this first project.
+The skills i will learn will include being more comfortable with the git flow and terminal usage.